Gluten Free Cake Batter Ice Cream

 - Fold carefully.
 Use a large spatula and fold the ingredients in gently.
 Pull the spatula vertically through the middle of the bowl to the bottom, then fold the mixture over on itself.
 Stir the sprinkles in very briefly so that the color does not start to dissolve and smear through the ice cream.

 - Seal it well.
 If well-sealed, it will keep for about a month.
-But if you don’t create an air tight cover, it will start to get freezer burn very quickly.
+But if you don’t create an airtight cover, it will start to get freezer burn very quickly.

-Ice Cream Variations
+Cake Batter Ice Cream Variations

 - Make it chocolaty.
 If you prefer a chocolate birthday cake ice cream, whisk 1/2 cup of unsweetened cocoa powder into your sweetened condensed milk before folding it into the whipped cream.